modbas/mad76/doc/race/race.md

 -   In slow driving, MAD76 supports the human player by stabilizing the car in the lane.

--   For lab statistics and ranking, open a web browser on the Raspberry Pi 5 and navigate to <http://localhost:8082>.
+-   For lap statistics and ranking, open a web browser on the Raspberry Pi 5 and navigate to <http://localhost:8082>.

 -   You may pass the control of car 0 back to autonomous driving by